x-yy-x/ai_werewolf/README.md

 We are preparing to upload a 3.5 verion on the 30th

-This one will inherit the old structure with some improved functions and minor edits

 It will have a plan section where users can customize the course and style of game

+There will also be a user version where it is possible to play the game with ai (only singleplayer for now)

 -Leonard and Cameron